abbashosseini/Vinci/README.md

 #### Note :

-  testedjust on  one app for now, and its was part of my app i decided to put in here maybe was helpful .
+  tested just on  one app for now, and its was part of my app i decided to put in here maybe was helpful . and feel free please add **issues**.

 #### this library good for: